romainkassel/10_inception/README.md

 4. If you have VS Code installed, open it: `code .`
 5. At the root of this repository, rename the `secrets.example` folder to `secrets`: `mv secrets.example secrets`
 6. Set a custom password within each `.txt` file included within this folder (it will be useful to access different services)
-7. Within the folder `srcs/`, rename rename the `.env.example` file to `.env`: `mv srcs/.env.example srcs/.env`
+7. Within the folder `srcs/`, rename the `.env.example` file to `.env`: `mv srcs/.env.example srcs/.env`
-8. Associate a value to each environment variable listed in the .env file
+8. Set a custom value for each environment variable listed in the `.env` file

 > [!NOTE]
-> You find your `LOGIN` by running `echo $USER` in your terminal<br />
+> You can find the value for `LOGIN` by running `echo $USER` in your terminal<br />
 > You can leave the variable `DB_HOST` as it is<br />
 > If you have any trouble at this step, please contact me!

-7. Still at the root of the repository, launch the project's build: `make`
+9. Still at the root of the repository, launch the project's build: `make`
-8. Once the project has been built and services started, you should see something like this in your terminal:
+10. Once the project has been built and services started, you should see something like this in your terminal:

 <img width="345" height="202" alt="inception-docker-build-done" src="https://github.com/user-attachments/assets/399c1d6a-9c4e-4bf4-80fa-27a06d61eaf4" />

-9. Here you go!
+11. Here you go!
 All services are now running and ready to be checked.

 ## Services to access

 ### Wordpress

-Wordpress is the most popular Content Management System (CMS) and is the main service of this projet.
+Wordpress is the most popular Content Management System (CMS) and also the main service of this project.

 To access it, you need to:
 1. Open your favorite browser
 2. Add the DOMAIN_NAME you set up in the .env file to your browser by:
-  - Entering `about:config` in the address bar (if you are on Firefox)
+  - Entering `about:config` in the address bar (if you are using Firefox)
   - Clicking on `Accept the risk and continue`
   - Searching for `network.dns.localDomains`
   - Updating `network.dns.localDomains` by adding your DOMAIN_NAME